 This Christmas Tree shelf turned out so beautiful!
 It’s one of my favorite Christmas decorations!

-It is the perfect place for little nick-knacks and special things.
+This little tree shelf is the perfect place for little nick-knacks and special things.
 We also hang our stockings on here, and you guys, it looks SO pretty!

 How to make your own Christmas Tree Shelf